pace-gt/redoc/README.md

 No compilation is necessary.

 **4. Customize the Redoc config file.**
-For Redoc to work, it needs to know some basic information about Reframe on your system.
+For Redoc to work, it needs to know some basic information about ReFrame on your system.
 Please enter the following fields in config.json:
-1. Reframe_config_file: The path to your Reframe config file.
+1. reframe_config_file: The path to your ReFrame config file.
-2. Reframe_prefix: The path to your Reframe stage and output directories.
+2. reframe_prefix: The path to your ReFrame stage and output directories.
-3. Reframe_test_directory: The path to your Reframe tests, structured as prescribed in step 1 above.
+3. reframe_test_directory: The path to your ReFrame tests, structured as prescribed in step 1 above.

 If you use the [Lmod environment module system](https://lmod.readthedocs.io/en/latest/) to manage your modules, please enter the following additional information: